Friday, 8 August 2025

 · Increase your online presence and raise awareness of your personal and company brands

-· Raise to the top of search results
+· Rise to the top of search results when your name is googled

-· Share your expertise and brand through regular posts sharing your knowledge about relevant matters
+· Share your expertise through regular posts and comments on others ' posts

-· Build relationship by responding to connections when you receive notifications about career changes, anniversaries, etc.
+· Build relationships by responding to connections when you receive notifications about career changes, anniversaries, etc.

-· Signal people you want to influence that you are up-to-date and using relevant social marketing tools
+· Signal to people you want to influence that you are forward-thinking and up-to-date

 First Impressions